irods-contrib/irods_tools_lustre/README.md

 git clone https://github.com/irods-contrib/irods_tools_lustre
 ```

 7. Build the Lustre plugin for irods.
+(Currently this build needs to be run on the iCAT server.)

 ```
 cd irods_tools_lustre/irods_lustre_plugin